 Contact: Tel. +41 (0)27 967 2406 or email@example.com

-Like previous years we are going to base ourselves on themed session in the mornings and afternoons/evenings.
+Like previous years we are going to base ourselves on themed sessions in the mornings and afternoons/evenings.
 These will be held in the Hotel Alex conference room.

 Stand by for updates